Thursday, January 22, 2015

 from a booklet enclosed with the album.

-Missa Luba arrived during the twilight of European colonialism on the African continent.
+Missa Luba arrives at a time during the twilight of European colonialism on the African continent.
 Two years after the mass debuted, the Belgian Congo achieved its independence in 1960.
-Between 1956 and 1966, thirty-six other former European African colonies also won their sovereignty.
 In this way, Missa Luba is a manifestation of burgeoning African nationalism and the album introduced Western audiences to the inherent beauty of the culture.

 Since then, however, as with many nations in the Central African region, the Democratic Republic of the Congo has been racked by forces competing for control of its rich natural resources.
-It is easy to objectify the Congolese people as just faceless victims in a situation beyond our control, but whenever I listen to Missa Luba I am reminded of the transcendent power of music and saddened that its transcendence is as intangible as the air on which its sounds travel.
+It is easy to objectify the Congolese people as just faceless victims in a situation beyond our control, but whenever I listen to Missa Luba I am reminded of the transcendent power of music and saddened that it its transcendence is as intangible as its sound.

 Side A: Congolese Songs